Possibility of hypothetical stable micro black hole production at future 100 TeV collider

-The accretion times depend on the properties of the components of the Earth.
-The authors in \cite{Giddings:2008gr} parametrize this dependence by the Debye temperature $T_{Deb}$ (that is about 400\thinspace K for the materials typical for Earth's composition) and the other parameters $\chi \simeq 1$ and $\lambda_D$ ($4 \leqslant \lambda_4 < 18,\quad 3< \lambda_D <6.6$).
-We see that in the theories with more than six dimensions the accretion times are longer than the lifetime of the Solar system.
-In the cases of 5 and 6 dimensions we get accretion times $t \gtrsim 10^5-10^6~$yr, which are not large from the geological point of view, though the case $D=5$ requires a theory with the special choice of warping:
+The accretion times depend on the properties of the matter inside the Earth.
+One can parametrize this dependence by the Debye temperature $T_{Deb}$ (that is about 400\thinspace K for the materials typical for Earth's composition) and numerical $\mathcal{O}(1)$ constants $\chi $ and $\lambda_D$ ($4 \leqslant \lambda_4 < 18,\quad 3< \lambda_D <6.6$ in the case $D>4$), which slightly depend on the material.
+We see that in the theories with more than six dimensions the accretion times are larger than the lifetime of the Solar system.
+In the cases of 5 and 6 dimensions we get accretion times $t \gtrsim 10^5-10^6~$yr, which are not exceedingly large from the geological point of view, though the case $D=5$ requires a theory with the special choice of warping:

-where $M_0=1~$TeV and the limits are given by the experimental constraint on the maximum $R_D$ and the condition that the accretion time is shorter than the Solar system lifetime.
+where $M_0=1~$TeV and the limits are given by the experimental constraint on the value of $R_5$ and the condition that the accretion time is shorter than the Solar system lifetime.
 The results for both 5 and 6 dimensions are similar, and, bearing in mind that the theory with $D=5$ requires an extreme fine-tuning, we limit our research to the case $D=6$.
 The full time of the black hole growth inside the Earth in this case is shown in Fig. \ref{1f}.